mathgladiator/adama-lang/docs/docs/reference-defining-structure-types.md

 }
 ```

 It is worth noting that the type of messages undergo static type rectification, so the above is 100% statically typed.
-It also leverages a simplified form of type inference such that messages of a known type can me constructed.
+It also leverages a simplified form of type inference such that messages of a known type can be constructed.
 ```adama
 message M {
   int x;